Panther II tank: Turret

+Thus, although the Schmalturm was not originally designed for the cancelled Panther II, a heavily armed Panther using a modified Schmalturm-type turret was indeed under development near the end of the war.

 Engine

 A number of engines were under consideration, among them the new Maybach HL234 fuel-injection engine (900 hp operated by an 8-speed hydraulic transmission) and the BMW 003 aviation turbojet-derived, GT 101 turboshaft powerplant, planned to be of 1,150 shaft horsepower output and weighing only 450 kg (992 lb) without its transmission, only 38% of the weight of the Panther's standard Maybach HL230 V-12 gasoline fueled piston engine.
 The engine would have given the Panther II an increased 200 hp, which would have made it faster than its predecessor, though it was heavier.
 Plans to replace the original Panther design with the Panther II were already underway before the first Panther had even seen combat.
 But from May to June 1943 a final meeting was held at M.A.N where it was decided that production of the Panther II would cease, and work would focus on the Panther I. It is not clear if there was ever an official cancellation – this may have been because the Panther II upgrade pathway was originally started at Hitler's insistence.